Nat-thapas/STM32-ILI9341/README.md

 )
 ```

 2. To add custom font, use the [export_font.py](./export_font.py) script (place it in a folder along with .bdf files and run it), this is not a "production-ready" script and may require modifications to use with some fonts.
-After you generate the font data file with the script, rename it appropiately and add it to the Src folder, then add the font declarations to the [header file](./Inc/ili9341_fonts.h)
+After you generate the font data file with the script, rename it appropiately and add it to the Src folder, then add the font declarations to the [header file](./Inc/ili9341_fonts.h).
+Note that only .bdf bitmap fonts are supported currently.

 ### Original license for [afiskon/stm32-ili9341][u0] (upstream of this fork)